-The Inspect Element tool now helps users better explore their model and BIM data, and easily document actionable items.
-The Inspect Element tool provides much of the information necessary to quickly get back into your model for revisions.
+The Inspect Element tool helps users explore BIM data associated with any given element in their model, and easily document actionable items associated with them.
+This metadata provides much of the information necessary to quickly get back into your model for revisions.

 When inspecting an element, it will temporarily turn opaque until it is flagged, deselected, or another element is inspected.

 With the Inspect Element tool selected, users are able to point at any individual element in their model and pull the trigger to inspect that element.
 The information displayed differs a bit per file type: